 Gold Coast Convention and Exhibition Centre

 The Gold Coast Convention and Exhibition Centre, located at Broadbeach, is the city’s premier convention and exhibition venue and the largest regional convention centre in Australia.
-The venue will host the preliminary rounds of netball and the basketball finals for the Gold Coast 2018 Commonwealth Games™ and features a 5000 seat arena, 6000 square metres of exhibition space and more than 1400 underground car park spaces.
+The venue features a 5000 seat arena, 6000 square metres of exhibition space and more than 1400 underground car park spaces.
 It hosted the preliminary rounds of netball and the basketball finals for GC2018.

 The Broadwater Parklands at Southport is the Gold Coast’s premier foreshore park and the venue for a range of major annual events, including the Gold Coast Airport Marathon, Brisbane to Gold Coast Cycle Challenge and Luke Harrop Memorial Triathlon.
-The Broadwater Parklands will host the marathon, triathlon and walking events for the Gold Coast 2018 Commonwealth Games™.
+It hosted the marathon, triathlon and walking events for GC2018.

 Village Roadshow Studios

-Currumbin Valley will provide a picturesque backdrop as the proposed location for the cycling road race events for the Gold Coast 2018 Commonwealth Games™.
-Commencing and finishing on the Currumbin beachfront, the road race circuit will provide a range of areas for spectators to view the event.
+Currumbin Valley provided a picturesque backdrop as the location of the cycling road race events for GC2018.
+Commencing and finishing on the Currumbin beachfront, the road race circuit provided a range of areas for spectators to view the event.